bpftrace/bpftrace/INSTALL.md

 - CMake
 - Flex
 - Bison
-- LLVM 5.0 development packages
+- LLVM & Clang 5.0 development packages
 - LibElf

 For example, installing the requirements on Ubuntu: